-Use Lambda environment variables to configure values in code - AWS Lambda
+Create Lambda environment variables - AWS Lambda

 You can use environment variables to adjust your function's behavior without updating code.
 An environment variable is a pair of strings that is stored in a function's version-specific configuration.
 The Lambda runtime makes environment variables available to your code and sets additional environment variables that contain information about the function and invocation request.